By Madeline Bocaro ©

 Released June 12, 1972 (USA) / September 15 (UK)

 John and Yoko moved from England to New York City in September 1971.
 John would never return to England.
 Yoko had lived and worked in NYC as an artist before meeting John.
 He called it ‘the hippest place on earth.”
-After an extended stay at the St. Regis Hotel, they settled in Greenwich Village in a two-bedroom loft on Bank Street.
+After an extended stay at the St. Regis Hotel, they settled in Greenwich Village – in a two-bedroom loft on Bank Street on November 1, 1971.

 As we see in the 1971 Imagine film (at Tittenhurst Park in England) and their two Bed-ins for Peace in 1969 (in Toronto and in Montreal) the couple lived their lives and conducted business from a large bed in the small apartment, receiving lots of visitors and welcoming the press.
 They did the same on Bank Street, receiving photographers, musical and political guests.